 Kingfisher’s Treasury function has primary responsibility for managing certain financial risks to which the Group is exposed.
 The Board reviews the levels of exposure regularly and approves Treasury Policies covering the use of financial instruments required to manage these risks.
 Kingfisher’s Treasury function is not run as a profit centre and does not enter into any transactions for speculative purposes.

 In the normal course of business, the Group uses financial instruments including derivatives.
-The main types of financial instruments used are fixed term debt, floating rate notes and deposits, money market funds, interest rate swaps and foreign exchange contracts.
+The main types of financial instruments used are fixed term debt, bank loans and deposits, money market funds, interest rate swaps and foreign exchange contracts.

 Interest rate risk – Borrowings arranged at floating rates of interest expose the Group to cash flow interest rate risk, whereas those arranged at fixed rates of interest expose the Group to fair value interest rate risk.
-The Group manages its interest rate risk by entering into certain interest rate derivative contracts which modify the interest rate payable on its underlying debt instruments.
+The Group can manage its interest rate risk by entering into certain interest rate derivative contracts which modify the interest rate payable on the Group’s underlying debt instruments.